suffolklibraries/lgc/content/collections/events/tonic-29-04.md

     content:
       -
         type: text
-        text: 'There are bus routes that are a five minute walk from the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There is a carpark that is out side of the the venue.'
+        text: 'There is a carpark outside of the the venue and bus routes operating nearby.'
   -
     type: paragraph
     content: